hodyroff/scs-training/Virtualization/Virt-Architecture.md

 #### Compute separation
 * Hardware virtualization technology separates VMs from each other
-    - SCS mandates microcode and hypervisor/kernel mitigations to be active against known CPU vulnerabilities
+    - SCS mandates microcode and hypervisor/kernel mitigation to be active against known CPU vulnerabilities
     - SCS mandates Hyperthreading to be switched off if it's not secure ([scs-0100](https://docs.scs.community/standards/scs-0100-v3-flavor-naming))
 * Highest security environments might want to use dedicated hosts or assign dedicated host groups (host aggregates) to avoid sharing hardware with untrusted users.